nushell/nushell.github.io/book/thinking_in_nushell.md

 > echo "hello" > output.txt
 ```

 In Nushell, we use the `>` as the greater-than operator.
 This fits better with the language aspect of Nushell.
-Instead, you pipe to a file that has the job of saving content:
+Instead, you pipe to a command that has the job of saving content:

 ```
 > echo "hello" | save output.txt